yuya-katafuchi/yuya-katafuchi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Researcher at Research Institute for Humanity and Nature, Kyoto, Japan.
+I am an Assistant Professor at Tohoku University, Japan.
 I received my Ph.D. in Economics from Kyushu University in 2020.
 My research interests include econometrics, applied econometrics, statistics, applied machine learning, and industrial ecology.
 I am currently working on the construction of a global supply chain database.
 I am also interested in the impact of the COVID-19 pandemic on the economy and the environment.

 App out now
 ====